otagobioinformaticsspringschool/intro-git/docs/4_tracking_changes.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-	new file:   mars.txt
+	new file:   README.txt

 ```

-Git now knows that it's supposed to keep track of `mars.txt`,
+Git now knows that it's supposed to keep track of `README.txt`,
 but it hasn't recorded these changes as a commit yet.
 To get it to do that,
 we need to run one more command: